mickelson/attract/Layouts.md

      to display.
 Default value is `texture_width`.
    * `subimg_height` - Get/set the height of the image texture sub-rectangle
      to display.
 Default value is `texture_height`.
+   * `origin_x` - Get/set the x position of the local origin for the image.
+     The origin defines the centre point for any positioning or rotation of the image.
+Default origin in 0,0 (top-left corner).
+   * `origin_y` - Get/set the y position of the local origin for the image.
+     The origin defines the centre point for any positioning or rotation of the image.
+Default origin is 0,0 (top-left corner).
    * `video_flags` - [image & artwork only] Get/set video flags for this
      object.
 These flags allow you to override Attract-Mode's default video playback behaviour.
 Can be set to any combination of none or more of the